netzke/netzke-basepack/README.md

     http://localhost:3000/

+## Note on testing with DataMapper Support
+To install the test app with DataMapper support run

+    # in test/basepack_test_app
+    ORM=dm bundle install

+To run the test app in DataMapper-Mode (will use DataMapper models instead of ActiveRecord models)

+    # in test/basepack_test_app
+    ORM=dm rails s

+To run the test suite

+    # in test/basepack_test_app
+    ORM=dm bundle exec rake

+etc.

 ## Icons support
 Netzke Basepack can make use of FamFamFam Silk icon set (http://www.famfamfam.com/archive/silk-icons-thats-your-lot/).
 To enable this, download the icons and put the "icons" folder into your app's public/images folder.
 Then restart your application.